 How much does a Cytotechnologist make?

 A Cytotechnologist plays a key role in the medical field.
 They examine cells to find signs of cancer and other diseases.
-This job is important and comes with a good salary.
-The average yearly salary for a Cytotechnologist is around $91,590.
-This means they earn a solid income for their work.
+This job is both important and rewarding.
+The average yearly salary for a Cytotechnologist is around $92,280.
+This means they earn a good amount of money each year.

 What are the highest paying cities for a Cytotechnologist?